Taken from my website.

 On the LLPSI server, we have a reading group, but the leader of that group had to leave.
 The group voted me to lead the subsequent readings, and so I had to make sure I was prepared to answer questions if a chapter wasn’t clear to everyone.

-I put sticky notes on , and started collecting words about things that interest me.
+I put sticky notes on everything in my home, and started collecting words about things that interest me.
 That’s how I ended up playing chess in Latin, for example.
 I could also teach you how to play the guitar by now, entirely in Latin.
 I have drawings and notes about these.

-I studied arithmetic from a that was written in Latin.
+I studied arithmetic from a 17th century book that was written in Latin.

 And recently, I translated a song from English to Latin, which I plan to actually sing, since what better way to learn a language than by singing it?